 Coconut seedlings.
 Photo courtesy.

-A farmer from Kinondo, Msambweni in Kwale County has ventured into coconut seedlings production to help colleagues and institutions access the clean planting materials that have witnessed severe shortage in the recent past.
+A farmer from Kinondo, Msambweni in Kwale County has ventured into coconut seedling production to help colleagues and institutions access the clean planting materials that have witnessed severe shortages in the recent past.

 According to a 2011 research by E. C. MWACHIRO of Pwani University College and R.W.GAKURE of Jomo Kenyatta University of Agriculture and Technology (JKUAT) on Factors Affecting the Coconut Industry from Benefitting the Indigenous Communities of Kilifi District, Kenya, coconut farmers generally rely on their current crop to get seedlings, by merely picking up what has fallen down and germinated on itself, thus there is no determinant to yields.

-It is because of this reason Mwinyi Amir Bendera decided in 2010 to focus on seedling production other than growing the plants for the nuts and break from the traditional way of subsistence way of cultivating the crop to commercial farming.
+It is for this reason that Mwinyi Amir Bendera decided in 2010 to focus on seedling production rather than growing the plants for the nuts and break from the traditional way of subsistence way of cultivating the crop to commercial farming.

-In May 2010, Amir decided to attend trainings by the Ministry of Agriculture and Kenya Coconut Development Authority (KCDA) at Mombasa Polytechnic where farmers were being taught on coconut farming and got in-depth knowledge on seedlings production.
+In May 2010, Amir decided to attend training by the Ministry of Agriculture and Kenya Coconut Development Authority (KCDA) at Mombasa Polytechnic where farmers were being taught coconut farming and got in-depth knowledge on seedling production.

 RELATED CONTENT: KEPHIS launches new high yielding fast maturing coconut variety for Coastal farmers

-He then allocated a portion of his six and a half piece of land where he could plant the seedlings.
+He then allocated a portion of his six-and-a-half piece of land where he could plant the seedlings.
 After four to six months the plants were mature and started producing nuts.
-He would then use the nuts to propagate the crop and multiplying the seedlings.
+He would then use the nuts to propagate the crop and multiply the seedlings.

 RELATED CONTENT: Youth builds own company that turns coconut husks waste into treasured planting medium

-In June 2016, he started his own company, Gazi Farm Enterprises Ltd upon receiving production certificate from KCDA to produce the seedling for sale to other farmers.
+In June 2016, he started his own company, Gazi Farm Enterprises Ltd upon receiving a production certificate from KCDA to produce the seedlings for sale to other farmers.

 Today the farmer has over 15,000 coconut seedlings ready for planting.
-He sells one seedling of East Africa tall coconut variety at Sh200 and East Africa dwarf coconut variety at Sh400.
+He sells one seedling of an East African tall coconut variety at Sh200 and an East African dwarf coconut variety at Sh400.

 His buyers include fellow farmers from different parts of Kenya and beyond.
-He also sells to institutions and organisations which buys the seedlings for farmers.
+He also sells to institutions and organisations which buy the seedlings for farmers.

 “I use currier services and public transport means to reach the seedlings to the consumers.
 I have also started exporting the seedlings to Uganda on order,” said Amir.